COVID-19 Rules for competitors

 - Boat check: Luremasters reserves the right to check boats before every competition day and during the competition.
-Marshalls must be allowed unrestricted access to the boat and full cooperation is expected.
+Marshals must be allowed unrestricted access to the boat and full cooperation is expected.

 - Fish have to be reported during the competition day.
-Fish cannot be reported after the competition day (16:00).
-Should you have technical problems you can report your fish by phone or sms (or pigeon) to the organisation stating species, length and unique code.
+Fish cannot be reported after the competition day (16:30).
+Should you have technical problems you can report your fish by phone or SMS (or pigeon) to the organisation stating species, length and unique code.
 After the competition day you will still have to present pictures to the organisation.